 - a.
 Statement from the Health Clinic Commander (a letter from the primary physician, military or civilian, will not be accepted.) - b.
-Exception to Policy memorandum request signed by the service member, company and battalion commander. - c.
+Exception to Policy memorandum. - c.
 Verification from the EFMP Office of enrollment in the EFMP program.

 Changes in Status